-Many people have questions about “the best” or “proper'” method or look for framing a particular art piece.
-The frame, mat, backing, mounting method, glass or acrylic. spacers, all serve both structural and presentational purposes in picture framing.
-When to use which materials is determined both by aesthetic preference and the type of art being framed.
+Many people have questions about “the best” or “proper” method or look for framing a particular art piece.
+The frame, mat, backing, mounting method, glass or acrylic, spacers, all serve both functional and presentational purposes in picture framing.
+When to use which materials and methods is determined both by aesthetic preference and the type of art being framed.

 Oil or acrylic paintings on canvas normally require no glass or acrylic (either of which are refereed to as “glazing”).
 This is because canvas and typical artist’s paints are tough and durable materials which if stored and displayed properly, will not easily succumb to elements even after decades.